Alignak-monitoring-contrib/alignak-webui/docs/source/develop.rst

 Application
 -----------

 Web application developed with Python Bottle micro-framework.
-See `app.py` for the main application file and `application.py` as the Bottle application.
+See `app.py` for the main application file and `application.py` as the Bottle application and the main routes definition.

 User authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The application install a *before_request* hook to detect if a session currently exists and an authenticated user already connected.
+The application install a *before_request* hook to detect if a session currently exists and an authenticated user is already connected (stored in the session).

 If no session exists all the requests are redirected to the */login* page.
-User is authenticated near Alignak bakcned with username / password.
-Once authenticated, a Contact representing the current user is stored in the session.
-This contact has an *authenticated* attribute set.
+User is authenticated near Alignak backend with username / password.
+Once authenticated, a User object representing the current user is stored in the session.
+This user has an *authenticated* attribute set.

 Session management